AJ Designer

 What is the relationship between linear and volumetric expansion?

 For isotropic materials, β ≈ 3α.
-This is because volume scales as the cube of a linear dimension, so small expansions in each direction combine to roughly triple the effective coefficient.
+This is because volume scales as the cube of a linear dimension.

 Does water expand when heated?

 Above 4 °C, water expands when heated like most liquids.
-Below 4 °C it expands as it cools — this anomalous behavior is why ice floats and lakes freeze from the top down.
+Below 4 °C it expands as it cools — this anomalous behavior is why ice floats.

 Related Calculators